US Index of Consumer Sentiment Monthly Update

 Latest Data Release

-The latest report on the US Index of Consumer Sentiment was released on September 13, 2024.
-According to the report, the index saw a slight increase from 67.9 in August to 69.0 in September.
+The latest report on the US Index of Consumer Sentiment was released on November 8th, 2024.
+According to the report, the index saw a solid increase from 70.5 in October to 73.0 in November.
 The chart below shows the Consumer Sentiment trend over the past year, illustrating fluctuations and providing context for the latest figures.

 Download Visual | Modify in YCharts